awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

 + A bucket name must be unique *across all AWS accounts\.*
 + An output folder must be empty\.

-To create a bucket for this tutorial, see [How do I create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+To create a bucket for this tutorial, see [How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

-### Develop and Prepare an Application for Amazon EMR<a name="emr-getting-started-prepare-app"></a>
+### Develop and prepare an application for Amazon EMR<a name="emr-getting-started-prepare-app"></a>

 In this step, you upload a sample PySpark script to Amazon S3\.
 This is the most common way to prepare an application for Amazon EMR\.
 EMR lets you specify the Amazon S3 location of the script when you submit work to your cluster\.
 You also upload sample input data to Amazon S3 for the PySpark script to process\.